Jgouken/Jgouken/README.md

 Work/Repo  | Description
 ------------- | -------------
-Discord.js Basic Bot Handler  | A template repository attempted to be made for discord.js developers!
+Wyvern | Head Developer for Wyvern on Discord Discord.js Basic Bot Handler  | A template repository attempted to be made for discord.js developers!
 Junk | A folder of files from previous forgotten works saved onto my computer for future reference.
 Feel free to copy some code!
 Train Central  | An upcoming grand discord.js project...stay tuned...